United States of America

 and the

-The U.S. includes parts of three biodiversity hotspots: the Madrean Pine-Oak Woodlands (CI), the
+The U.S. includes parts of four biodiversity hotspots: the

 species include the Appalachian Mixed Mesophytic Forests (EoE),